passagemath/passagemath/pkgs/sagemath-doc-pdf/README.rst

 =====================================================================
- Sage: Open Source Mathematics Software: Documentation in PDF format
+ passagemath: Documentation in PDF format
 =====================================================================

 About SageMath